OU to offer digital student IDs in the fall

 OU is one of the first three schools to utilize the new technology.

 “OU is proud to work with Apple to bring the ability to add Sooner Card to Wallet on iPhone and Apple Watch.
-This fall, students, faculty and staff will experience the secure and efficient ability to access buildings and campus-wide events, as well as make payments where Sooner Card is accepted,” said Ryan Trevina, director of Sooner Card at the University of Oklahoma.
+This fall, students, faculty and staff will experience the secure and efficient ability to access buildings and campus-wide events, as well as make payments where Sooner Card is accepted,” said Ryan Trevino, director of Sooner Card at the University of Oklahoma.

 Duke University and the University of Alabama will also start using the new technology in the fall.